-“I regard myself as a woman who has seen much of life.”

-	“I regard myself as a woman who has seen much of life.” – Belle Starr stated to The Fort Smith Elevator about one year prior to her death.
+– Belle Starr stated to The Fort Smith Elevator about one year before her death.

-	At first, Myra Belle lived the life of a spoiled, rich girl, attending the Carthage Female Academy, where in addition to the basics, she was taught music and classical languages.
-She was a bright student, with polite manners, and a talent for playing the piano.
+At first, Myra Belle lived the life of a spoiled, rich girl, attending the Carthage Female Academy, where she was taught music and classical languages in addition to the basics.
+She was a bright student with polite manners and a talent for playing the piano.
 However, she also liked to flaunt her status as a “rich girl” and liked having an audience.
 She also loved the outdoors, where she spent many a day roaming the countryside with her older brother Bud, who taught her how to ride a horse and handle a gun.

 When son Bud joined Quantrill’s Raiders, John Shirley was a proud father.
 Bud, who knew the area and the people well, served admirably as a scout, quickly attaining a captain’s rank.

 In 1866 the James-Younger Gang robbed their first bank in Liberty, Missouri, and fled with $6,000 in cash and bonds.
-Splitting up, Jesse and Frank James, along with the Youngers, fled to Texas, where they met up with Myra Shirley.
+Splitting up, Jesse and Frank James and the Youngers fled to Texas, where they met up with Myra Shirley.
 Soon, Myra became smitten by Cole, quickly becoming a member of their “gang.”

 One of these outlaw bands, seeking refuge, stayed at the Shirley house one night.
 Belle later stated that it was there that she became reacquainted with the first man she ever loved.
 His name was Jim Reed, and she had first met him back in Missouri, where the Reed and Shirley families had been friends.
 The romance blossomed in Texas, and Belle and Jim married on November 1, 1866.